 EYW wants your food stories!

-What: Rhode Island pizza comes from bakeries, not pizza parlors; it’s cheeseless, heavy on the tomato sauce, and eaten at room temperature.
+Rhode Island pizza comes from bakeries, not pizza parlors.
+It’s cheeseless, heavy on the tomato sauce, and eaten at room temperature.
 Intrigued?
 You should be.
 Pizza strips, as they’re called here, are simply a thick doughy base—almost like a focaccia bread—slathered with fresh tomato sauce and baked in large trays.
 Sometimes there’s a hint of rosemary or basil or a dusting of parmesan cheese, and there can be other toppings, but that’s essentially it.
 Yes, it’s more like “tomato bread” than anything resembling pizza, but don’t get hung up on the name.
 Long a staple of local kids’ birthday parties and cookouts, pizza strips are fun, on-the-go food—and pretty satisfying when fresh and well made.